Tallanstown

 Tallanstown (Baile an Tallúnaigh) is a village in County Louth, Ireland.
-It lies on the R171 Regional road and on the banks of the River Glyde, 11 km southwest of Dundalk.
+It is on the banks of the River Glyde, 13 km southwest of Dundalk.
+The village is on the R171 road, at the junction with the R166 road.
 It was the winner of the 2010 Tidy Towns competition.
+The village is in a townland and civil parish of the same name.